The Berlin Memorandum

+Reception

 In Britain, The Bookseller reported that the novel was one of Collins' best selling works in spring 1965.
 Portions of it were serialized in the Daily Mail.
 By June 1965, The Publishers Association had The Berlin Memorandum in its top 5 best sellers list for fiction in Britain.

 The work won the 1966 Edgar Allan Poe Award for Best Novel.
 It also won the 1966 Grand Prix de Littérature Policière for best international crime novel.

 Anthony Boucher, writing for The New York Times Book Review, subsequently said that The Quiller Memorandum had attracted a "large body of readers" and that it was "one of the small handful of truly distinguished spy novels of the 1960s."
 It has been considered part of a wave of spy novels influenced by John le Carré's groundbreaking 1963 work The Spy Who Came in from the Cold.
 In fact, Trevor later said he had been inspired by reading a review of (but not, fearing he might take too close an influence, the actual text of) The Spy Who Came in from the Cold.

+Adaptation and subsequent events

 It was adapted as the 1966 film The Quiller Memorandum starring George Segal based on a screenplay written by Harold Pinter.
 The film took many departures from the novel, including making Quiller an American, and Trevor was unhappy with Pinter's work on it.

 Collins then republished the novel as The Quiller Memorandum in the UK in 1967, to capitalise on the film.

 The Quiller Memorandum was republished in 2004 by Forge Books, with an introduction by Otto Penzler.